Introduction

 Square Rubble Masonry

-Square rubble masonry uses stones having straight beds and sides.
+Square rubble masonry uses stones with straight beds and sides.
 The stones are usually squared and brought to a hammer-dressed or straight-cut finish.

 Uncoursed Square Rubble Masonry